Image: Life Hacker

 Now, more than ever, the importance of a free, fair, and open press is essential to a functioning democracy.
 We cannot provide ammunition to anyone’s goal that is to silence a critical or free press, especially when it comes from a publication promoting itself as a magazine that is “The first social justice platform that directly caters to teens, while also addressing many significant issues that are often overlooked” and “The new cool way for teens to not only read about important news but also have their own thoughts heard loud and clear.”

 Imagine my excitement when I, at the age of fourteen, was offered a position as not only a writer but the political editor at Affinity Magazine.
 I, of course, accepted this offer and worked very hard to perform all tasks and responsibilities to the best of my ability.
 Of course, I may have made mistakes here and there, missing a grammatical error or a spelling error, but who hasn’t?
-Either way, to say that I was jubilant about to be a part of this affiliation would be an understatement.
-That was until I had a disturbing interaction with the editor-in-chief, Evelyn, that deflated my idealization of their publication.
-Despite, conversations with two other editors and a plan to publish my article, Why I Have Recently Chosen to Disavow the Black Lives Matter Movement, I was informed directly by Evelyn that she would not publish my article.
+Either way, to say that I was elated about to be a part of this affiliation would be an understatement.
+That was until I had a disturbing interaction with the editor-in-chief, Evelyn that deflated my idealization of their publication.
+Despite conversations with two other editors and a plan to publish my article, Why I Have Recently Chosen to Disavow the Black Lives Matter Movement, I was informed by Evelyn that she would not publish my article.
 She rejected the article herself, stating that it was not my place to disavow this movement.

-Believing that this was possibly the result of my also being on staff as an editor, I initially respected her opinion and asked if there could be a compromise.
+Believing that this was possibly the result of being an editor, I initially respected her opinion and asked if there could be a compromise.
 I asked if I could change the title and “tweak” the article so as not to vehemently “insult” anyone, although to be clear, this was never my intention.
 My only goal was to express my view backed by facts and encourage introspection and discussion with my peers.
 Nevertheless, I was told that I could not publish it as the magazine’s official stance is “anti-Zionist.”
 Immediately, this made me uncomfortable.
 Not only do I consider myself a proud Jew, but living in a region of the country where I am in a significant minority, I believe it is essential that I stand up for my beliefs.
 As John Milton said:

 At first, I attempted to rationalize the decision and tried to move on, but I just could not get this uncomfortable feeling to go away.
 As a result of the way I was raised by my parents, and in part from the underpinnings of the tenants of my religion which promotes questioning, argument, and discussion in the context of the learning process, I attempted to find a resolution.
 I asked if I could submit the article under the Op-ed category, thereby, presenting the article as an editorial in opposition to the magazine’s official stance, in hopes of facilitating education and discussion.
 Unfortunately, this suggestion did not go anywhere.
 Again, it was rejected, stating that it would just not “fit the magazine.”
 I continued to try and make sense of this response but struggled with the internal and ethical conflict I now felt about the affiliation.
 I didn’t understand why it wouldn’t be published if their very own website said, “We accept all ideas!”
-I found this to conflict with not only many ethics that I hold for myself, but their own handbook.
+I found this to conflict with not only many ethical standards that I hold for myself but even their own handbook.

 My views are different from the other writers[.]
 I don’t know if I can write mine[.]